eduardoboucas/buildtimes/posts/2025-04-07-ai-creators-funnel/2025-04-07-ai-creators-funnel.md

 I take joy from different aspects of writing code on a daily basis: writing some tests and seeing them pass for the first time, dissecting the root cause of a gnarly bug, or coming up with an elegant solution for a seemingly impossible problem (and always patting myself on the back for it).

-The realisation that computers can now perform these tasks, in a fraction of time it takes me, is unsettling.
-It's impossible not to pose the question: will AI replace me?
+The realisation that computers can now perform these tasks in a fraction of the time it takes me is unsettling.
+It's impossible not to ask: will AI replace me?

-Well, one big difference between the 13-old me and who I am today is that I no longer view programming as just a puzzle.
-As I honed the craft of being a software engineer, I have developed other skills.
-I learned how to connect with people of different disciplines and translate their needs into technical requirements; how to solve a problem in alignment with the vision and strategy of an organisation; how to balance different priorities and use them to constantly adapt plans; how to coach team members and promote a culture of growth and knowledge sharing.
+Unlike the 13-year-old me, I no longer view programming as just a puzzle.
+As I honed the craft of being a software engineer, I developed other skills.
+I learned how to connect with people from different disciplines and translate their needs into technical requirements; how to solve problems in alignment with the vision and strategy of an organisation; how to balance competing priorities and adapt plans accordingly; and how to coach team members while promoting a culture of growth and knowledge sharing.

-> The emotional part of me felt a deep sense of preemptive nostalgia about something dear that may change forever
+> The emotional part of me feels a deep sense of preemptive nostalgia about something dear that is about to change forever

 My work reflects the sum of every problem I've solved as a human throughout my life, and I don't think AI will replace that just yet.

-But some aspects of my job will likely change forever.
-As computers become incomparably better than me at performing specific tasks, I expect those little sparks of joy I mentioned earlier — the ones that got me hooked to this craft — to become few and far between.
+But there are aspects of my job that will likely change forever.
+As computers start writing more of the code, I expect the moments of joy I mentioned earlier to become few and far between.

-The emotional part of me felt a deep sense of preemptive nostalgia about something dear that may change forever, whereas my rational side sees this as a normal cycle of evolution and adaptation, being certain that I'll be able to find that joy in other places.
+The emotional part of me feels a deep sense of preemptive nostalgia about something dear that is about to change forever, whereas my rational side sees this shift as a normal cycle of evolution and adaptation — and trusts that I'll be able to find that joy in new places.

 ## Looking at the bigger picture